wlabi/Restaurant-Reviews-Udacity-FEND/README.md

 The development of this app included the following:

 * [x] Using Google Maps API to create customised and secure maps
-* [x] Converting the app shell to a responsive design
+* [x] Converting the app shell to a responsive design using flexbox
 * [x] Implementing accessibility features in the HTML
 * [x] Using a service worker to cache the app's relevant info and thereby making the app similar to a progressive web app